pujaltedavid/binance-crypto-trading-bot/readme.md

 ### Trading bot

-- White line: when the trade has been opened
+- `White line`: when the trade has been opened
 - `Red line`: stop loss price
 - `Green line`: target price